Capitalisation factors for group life insurance explained

 Author: Chris Morgan, Head of Group Distribution, Group Protection.

-A death in service pension is an annual pension which is paid to the dependent of a deceased employee.
-The insurance company needs to calculate how much money it needs to set aside to pay the pension for the lifetime of the dependent.
-This is known as the reserve and is usually a multiple of the pension insured.
+A calculation used by insurance companies to work out how much money to set aside to pay a death in service pension for the lifetime of the beneficiary.
+This amount is known as the reserve and is a multiple of the pension insured.
 The multiple used is called the capitalisation factor.

-As an example, a quote has been completed and the capitalisation factor is 30.
+a quote has been completed and the capitalisation factor is 30.
 An employee’s death in service pension is 25% of their £20,000 salary.

 £5,000 (25% of salary) x 30 = £150,000.

-Since the financial crisis in 2008, long-term interest rates reduced and have stayed low.
-As a result, there have been increases in capitalisation factors set by insurers in the group risk market, which in turn increases the sums assured.
+Since the financial crisis in 2008, long-term interest rates have reduced and have stayed low.
+As a result, there have been increases in capitalisation factors set by insurers in the group protection market.

-- one to calculate the capitalised benefit for individual assessment purposes.
+- One to calculate the capitalised benefit for individual assessment purposes.